Chicago Scholars Mentoring Program

 If you would like more information, attend one of our Mentoring Open Houses.
 These events will provide you with information about our mentorship program, what it means to be a Chicago Scholars Mentor, and what the Mentor application process entails.
 You'll get to see our space, hear from some current Scholars, and have time to ask questions.
 If you cannot attend an Open House, you can email the Chicago Scholars Mentoring team at firstname.lastname@example.org.

 Nominate a Mentor

-Mentoring is the cornerstone of our program, and without them we can’t make the impact our city needs.
-Every mentor you help us recruit enhances our impact and allows us to serve more Scholars.
-Nominate a friend, family member, or colleague to join the team as a Chicago Scholars mentor.
+Mentoring is the cornerstone of our program, and without you we can’t make the impact our city needs.
+Every Mentor you help us to recruit enhances our impact and allows us to serve more Scholars.
+Nominate a friend, family member, or colleague to join the team as a Chicago Scholars Mentor.